tinylib/msgp/README.md

  - Maps must have `string` keys.
 This is intentional (as it preserves JSON interop.)
 The generator will yell at you if you try to use something else.
 Although non-string map keys are not explicitly forbidden by the messagepack standard, many serializers impose this restriction.
+ - All variable-length fields are limited to `math.MaxUint32` elements.
+(In other words, you cannot have a `[]byte` or `string` with a length over 4GB, or an array or map with more than ~4 billion elements.
+This shouldn't be an issue for anyone.

 I have no idea whether or not this generator will work with your code.
 Luckily, if the output compiles, then there's a pretty good chance things are fine.
 (Plus, we generate tests for you.) *Please, please, please* file